 Perform on-page optimization

-When talking about on-page optimization, the discussion is about the process of optimizing specific pages on a website for the keywords that are desired to rank for.
-It can include on-page SEO ranking factors such as the content on the page itself, or the source code such as page title and meta description.
+When discussing on-page optimization, the focus is on the process of optimizing specific pages on a website for the desired keywords to rank for.
+It can include on-page SEO ranking factors such as the content on the page itself, or the source code, such as the page title and meta description.

 Local SEO in Houston, TX